The Pulse of Art

 The Pulse of Art: Connections Between the History of Art and the History of Medicine is a semester-long, interdisciplinary course that harnesses the power of significant works of art to increase the observational skills and empathic responses of medical students, physicians, and other healthcare professionals.

 The course is organized into thematic topics in which both the art and medical historic contexts are explored so that students gain an awareness and understanding of the trajectory of medical understanding and discovery.
 Because the classes actively engage the students in discussion, teamwork, and activities, the class size is limited.
-Most classes center on the detailed observation of carefully-selected art images that serve as a springboard for introducing important medical topics.
-Two classes are held in the galleries of our partner institution, the Solomon R. Guggenheim Museum, where students are guided by education experts in exploring original works of art in the museum’s iconic building, an architectural landmark.
-In addition, a series of distinguished guest speakers lecture on a variety of topics at the intersection of art and medicine.
+Most classes center on the detailed observation of carefully-‐selected art images that serve as springboards for introducing important medical topics.
+Two classes are held in the galleries of the Solomon R. Guggenheim Museum, where students are guided by museum education experts in exploring original works of art in the museum’s iconic building, an architectural landmark.
+In addition, a series of distinguished guest speakers lecture on a variety of topics related to the intersection between art and medicine.
+The last session is held in the Rare Book Reading Room of the New York Academy of Medicine, where the Historical Collections Librarian displays and discusses historical works related to the course material and the interests of the students.

 Program Goals